LineGuii/open-rpg-tool/README.md

 # OpenRPG Tool

-This project is the base system for a database like system, for a rapid consult for the rules of your system.
+This project is the base system for a database searcher like system, for a rapid consult for the rules of your system.

 ## Table of Contents
 [TOC]